marcy326/tfvarenv/README.md

 tfvarenv add
 ```

-You will be prompted to enter the environment name, S3 key, account ID, and local file path.
+You will be prompted to enter the environment name, S3 key, local file path, account ID and region.

 ### List Environments